ukncsc/zero-trust-architecture/06-focus-your-monitoring-on-devices-and-services.md

 **Network monitoring**

 Although the network is untrusted and assumed hostile, network monitoring is still important to ensure good performance and cyber hygiene.
-Monitoring should be carried out on your local networks to measure performance, identify rogue devices, and malicious activity, especially if you're hosting on-premise services.
+Monitoring should be carried out on your networks to measure performance, identify all devices attached to your network, detect rogue devices, and malicious activity, especially if you're hosting on-premise services.

 Coupled with device monitoring, network monitoring can help improve visibility and correlation.
 For example, you could trace network connections to the process on the device that generated them.